The Album (Blackpink album): Background and development

 On May 4, 2020, it was reported that the group had finished recording their new album and were scheduled to shoot a music video later that month.
 On May 18, the group's Korean label, YG Entertainment, shared an update on the project, which was originally teased for June.
 The label revealed that more than ten songs were recorded for the album.

 On June 7, YG Entertainment released a prologue of Blackpink's newest reality show, 24/365 with Blackpink, ahead of its launch on YouTube.
 The show documented the group's comeback while also sharing details of their lives through vlogs.
 On June 10, YG posted the teaser poster to the pre-release single on numerous social media platforms, revealing the date for the single's launch to be June 26.
 Starting on June 15, a series of teasers were posted every day on the group's official social media accounts with the featured single revealed as "How You Like That" on June 17.
 The music video teaser was released on June 24.

 On July 23, YG Entertainment released a teaser poster for a new collaboration single between the group and a then-unconfirmed artist, set to be released in August.
 On July 28, the band announced that the album would be titled The Album and that it would be released on October 2, 2020.
 On August 12, 2020, the unconfirmed artist was revealed to be American singer-songwriter Selena Gomez.
 On August 21, 2020, it was revealed that the title of the collaboration would be "Ice Cream".
 On August 27, 2020, Blackpink released a teaser for the music video for "Ice Cream".

 In a September 2020 interview with American DJ and radio host Zach Sang, Blackpink revealed that the album was "jam-packed with all these different surprises, as much as 'Ice Cream' was a big surprise".
-They added that record producer Tommy Brown collaborated on two songs on the album, including "Ice Cream".
+They added that record producer Tommy Brown collaborated on two songs for the album, including "Ice Cream".
 On September 27, the group announced a live comeback event scheduled on October 1.
 On September 28, it was announced that "Lovesick Girls" would be released on October 2 as the third and primary single off of the album.
-The same day, Blackpink revealed The Album track listing, which confirmed first-time songwriting contributions from members Jennie and Jisoo and additional collaborations with rapper Cardi B and record producers David Guetta and Ryan Tedder.
+The same day, Blackpink revealed the album's track listing, which confirmed first-time songwriting contributions from members Jennie and Jisoo and additional collaborations with rapper Cardi B and record producers David Guetta and Ryan Tedder.

 On June 2, 2021, Universal Music Japan announced that the group would release a Japanese version of The Album on August 3, 2021.
 The release included Japanese versions for four out of the eight tracks – "How You Like That", "Pretty Savage", "Lovesick Girls", and "You Never Know" – and came in 12 different physical editions.